ctadeodev/spark-word-counter/README.md

-# Spark PySpark Word Counter
+# PDF word counter with Spark

 A Dockerized PySpark application for counting word frequencies in a PDF document